bryhlee/bryhlee.github.io/projects/_posts/2023-03-12-gradient-shading-pipeline-mod.md

 ![Simulating SS Scattering in Skin](/assets/img/gradient/ss_skin.gif) *The model updates in real time to reflect the curve colors.
 Here, I add a red tint to shadowed skin to simmulate SS.
 This technique is used in Valorant for most characters and is art-directable.*

-One advantage of my LUT shading model is that it does not require forward rendering to calculate per-per shading; instead, the LUT curve is provided directly to the buffer through a subsystem.
+One advantage of my LUT shading model is that it does not require forward rendering to calculate per-pixel shading; instead, the LUT curve is provided directly to the buffer through a subsystem.
 You can easily change the curve you want for your material by selecting a different curve index from the Atlas.